thecsea/pug-extract-loader/README.md

         ]
     }
 ```
-includes are parsed be main page, so the script should not be appended
+includes are parsed by main page, so the script should not be appended